chef/community-site/site/content/habitat.md

       title:  Build a web application with Habitat
       link: "https://learn.chef.io/modules/hab-build-web-app#/"
       copy: >-
-        Use scaffolding to quickly build a Ruby web application.
+        Use scaffolding to quickly build a Ruby web application that creates animated GIFs.
       subtext:
   columnTwo:
     one: